 Five Ways Your Style Could Be Sabotaging Your Career

 This first one is obvious.
 There is no room for inappropriate dress at work.
 You should just avoid it at all costs.
 Undoubtedly, every workplace is different, so it is important to be clear on your workplace guidelines and follow them.
 Sure, rules are often made to be broken, however, if you want to get ahead, being one of the rule breakers isn’t a smart idea.
 You may not agree with these guidelines, or find them to be a pain, but this isn’t about you and what you prefer.
 If you don’t like the fact that open-toed shoes aren’t allowed, find another job.

 When a particular clothing item is in question, test it out.
 Try sitting in a skirt before you buy it or wear it to work.
 Does it ride up too much?
 Is the slit too high?
 When you put on a top, try bending over to make sure that it doesn’t reveal too much and make sure that cute little wrap dress has enough wrap to not be too revealing.
-I wrote this post for About.com on accessories that are inappropriate for the workplace.
-Again, use your own judgement and follow your company’s guidelines to know which of these tips are smart to follow.
+Use your own judgment and follow your company’s guidelines to know which of these tips are smart to follow.

 #2- You dress like an acceptably dressed nobody

 As the saying goes, “being stylish means to fit in yet stand out at the same time.”
 This should be your mantra at work.
 You don’t want to stand out so much that your clothing overshadows you, but you also don’t want to blend in to the point that you look like just another acceptably dressed nobody.
 I have mentioned before that clients who call me aren’t fashion nightmares.
 The majority of my clients are women who feel like just another face in the crowd.
 How can anyone stand out if they just blend?